How to Calculate The Price For Your Journal

 How To Price Your Journal

-One of the most challenging aspects to starting a journal business is determining how much to charge for your journal.
+One of the most challenging aspects to starting a journal brand is determining how much to charge for your journal.

 When businesses under-price their product, this can be extremely detrimental to their bottom line and reputation.